 Honestly, I prefer a high quality Westernized model Kukri because they often offer varied blade steels, handle materials other than wood/bone which provide more traction for a better grip (such as micarta or G10) and sheaths that are more durable and versatile in the field.

 Kukri knives are generally used for moderate to heavy chopping, but they can also be very handy as all-purpose survival weapons.
 Anyone who has used more than a few Kukri knives in their time will have formed their own opinion of what constitutes the best kukri, so instead of choosing one knife as the definitive solution I would rather go over five of the most popular and highly praised models among knife enthusiasts and collectors.

 Every kukri mentioned below is of high quality and receives many glowing reviews from actual owners, so you really can’t go wrong with whichever you choose.
 They all have unique design traits and merits of their own.
-Here are my 5 favorite kukri knives in no particular order.
+Here are my picks for the five best kukri knives in no particular order.

 Cold Steel Gurkha Kukri